This is Dundee's story of those that served in the First World War, and of the people left at home

 Dundee Courier 27th May 1915

-This man is listed on the original Dundee Roll of Honour with the number 3559, Black Watch and residing at Parker Court, Dundee, there is no William Reilly listed on either C.W.G.C. or S.D.G.W under that name and number.
-The only William Reilly listed is Pte William Reilly, S/3375, 8th Battalion Black Watch who was killed in action 25.09.1915.
+This man is listed on the original Dundee Roll of Honour with the number 3559, Black Watch and residing at Parker Court, Dundee, there is no William Reilly listed on either C.W.G.C. or S.D.G.W but is listed under the name of RIELLY.

 Information supplied by Gary Thomson, additional information kindly supplied by Michael Caldwell